-Being in meditative state can be one of the most beautiful experiences for a human being, but for many people meditation means ‘headache’.
+Being in the meditative state can be one of the most beautiful experiences for a human being, but for many people, meditation means ‘a headache’.
 I came across many people who told me that they have tried meditation but failed.
 One thing which we need to understand here is that meditation is not something which we can do, meditation is something which we can become.
 Meditation is not an activity, Its a certain quality of being.
 When you cultivate your body, mind, emotions & energies in a certain way, meditation blossoms within you.
 You become meditative when you conduct your life energies with a certain level of preparedness.
-Its like when you cultivate and work on the roots of a plant, flower’s blossoming is a natural phenomenon.
-If you simply try to somehow meditate and do not work on the other aspects of your life, its never gonna happen.The various aspects of your life includes yoga & asana, physical agility of your body, proper food, fresh air & water, ample & timely sleep, mental stability, healthy relationships, financial stability etc. All these aspects needs to be properly worked at.
-Its like before you start writing sentences, the alphabets & words needs to be properly understood.
-Meditation is a process of conscious non doing, which means you are fully aware and is able to bring both your body & mind to a certain level of ease.
+It’s like when you cultivate and work on the roots of a plant, flower’s blossoming is a natural phenomenon.
+If you simply try to somehow meditate and do not work on the other aspects of your life, its never gonna happen.The various aspects of your life include yoga & asana, physical agility of your body, proper food, fresh air & water, ample & timely sleep, mental stability, healthy relationships, financial stability etc. All these aspects need to be properly worked at.
+It’s like before you start writing sentences, the alphabets & words need to be properly understood.
+Meditation is a process of conscious nondoing, which means you are fully aware and is able to bring both your body & mind to a certain level of ease.

 Below are the suggested ways for those people who find meditation difficult to manifest:

-The more calm and composed you are, the better you can harness the capability of your body and your mind.The more you are heated up with your thought process, the more difficult you find to cop up with the situation in which you exist.
+The calmer and composed you are, the better you can harness the capability of your body and your mind.The more you are heated up with your thought process, the more difficult you find to cop up with the situation in which you exist.
 If you stick to a thought there will be a lot of friction within and you will feel frustrated.
-This is what is happening to whole lot of people.
-It’s like you have a car which is constantly being utilized all the time without proper lubrication & servicing; obviously in such a situation the car will burn out.
-So you should learn to put your mind to rest not by trying to stop thoughts, but by consciously allowing it to happen without any judgement.
+This is what is happening to the whole lot of people.
+It’s like you have a car which is constantly being utilized all the time without proper lubrication & servicing; obviously, in such a situation the car will burn out.
+So you should learn to put your mind to rest not by trying to stop thoughts, but by consciously allowing it to happen without any judgment.

 Happy Reading 🙂